Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/README.md

 ## Optional

-Publish on your own, following this [tutorial](https://pages.github.com/)
+Deploy on your own, following this [tutorial](https://pages.github.com/)